anubias/rbt/README.md

 ## Implementation details

-Each player needs to implement the `Player` trait.
+Each player needs to implement the following traits:

+- `Player` - mandatory
+- `MapReader` - if the players want to use the built-in A* pathfinder

+### Player trait

 ```Rust
 /// Public trait that players need to implement, in order for the game engine